l0co/spring-data-mongodb-inheritance-test/README.md

 ## Inherited repositories

 The next thing I need is to have the same inheritance for repositories as for entities, because I want to keep some common queries related to base classes on super repositories and have them reusable on derived repositories.
 This is now possible due to previous feature.
 For example [`ThingRepository.findByName()`](https://github.com/l0co/spring-data-mongodb-inheritance-test/blob/58877f4f1f7c859798c9f1f2fd7bf1df60d70b85/src/main/java/com/example/demo/repository/ThingRepository.java#L11) can be used and works on all three repos, while still can be used on `ThingRepository` to [get any type of derived entity](https://github.com/l0co/spring-data-mongodb-inheritance-test/blob/58877f4f1f7c859798c9f1f2fd7bf1df60d70b85/src/test/java/com/example/demo/DemoApplicationTests.java#L66-L68).

+### `@TextIndexed`

+A problem with the original idea is that `@TextIndexed` doesn't work.
+This is because Spring Data forcefully creates text indexes for each entity class using class name [here](https://github.com/spring-projects/spring-data-mongodb/blob/2.0.0.RELEASE/spring-data-mongodb/src/main/java/org/springframework/data/mongodb/core/index/MongoPersistentEntityIndexResolver.java#L217).
+Unfortunately putting name on `@TextIndexed` is [not supported](https://stackoverflow.com/a/39383752) and in a Spring fashion their own classes are finals on privates and you cannot easily change anything.
+Waiting for `name` support in `@TextIndexed` annotation I currently use an [ugly hack](https://github.com/l0co/spring-data-mongodb-inheritance-test/blob/58877f4f1f7c859798c9f1f2fd7bf1df60d70b85/src/main/java/org/springframework/data/mongodb/core/index/MongoPersistentEntityIndexResolver.java#L204-L211) on `MongoPersistentEntityIndexResolver`.

 ## `#{entityName}`